benjbuch/summerr/README.md

 the more exotic R functions and routines encountered during import, export, and processing of primary research data in the lab.

-Many of these functions are re-used (imported) by more dedicated packages of the `summerr` family.
+Many of these functions are re-used (imported) by more specialized packages of the `summerr` family.

 ## Installation